SmartKey Price Reaches $0.24 on Major Exchanges (SKEY)

-SmartKey (CURRENCY:SKEY) traded flat against the dollar during the 1 day period ending at 7:00 AM Eastern on March 13th.
-Over the last week, SmartKey has traded flat against the dollar.
-One SmartKey coin can currently be bought for $0.24 or 0.00000470 BTC on popular exchanges.
-SmartKey has a total market cap of $44.00 million and $1.40 million worth of SmartKey was traded on exchanges in the last 24 hours.
+SmartKey (SKEY) traded flat against the U.S. dollar during the 1-day period ending at 21:00 PM ET on March 14th.
+During the last seven days, SmartKey has traded flat against the U.S. dollar.
+SmartKey has a market capitalization of $44.00 million and approximately $1.40 million worth of SmartKey was traded on exchanges in the last 24 hours.
+One SmartKey coin can now be purchased for $0.24 or 0.00000470 BTC on cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.